 The pale yellowish and greenish walls are empty, except for a small sign in red on a white background.
-A few fans in the roof, the bright neon lights.
+The restaurant walls look quite pallid, and it definitely could use some cool wallpapers.
+There are a few fans on the roof and some bright neon lights.
 Even the vintage wooden tables are empty, just the greenish surface.
-No containers of chili, vinegar or fish sauce, no napkins.
+No containers of chili, vinegar, or fish sauce, no napkins.
 A few papers on the office desk at the back where the older couple is overviewing the activity.
 Nothing except for the tables and chairs on the brownish cement floors either.
 And a fridge they don’t seem to use in the back of the room.

 The room is impeccable clean, not even the smallest sign of a well used toothpick or a bit of paper on the floor to be spotted.
 Chairoj has been up and running for 70 years now, and I don’t think much has changed in those years, as you can tell from the pale walls and vintage wooden furnitures.